 Are you making it as easy as possible for your website visitors to reach you?
-By placing your contact form in prominent places on your site, you’ll get more inquiries from your visitors.
+By placing your contact form in prominent places on your site, you’ll get more leads for your business.

 In this article, we’ll show you the top 6 places to include a contact form on your website for more leads.

-Every page on your website needs a way to guide visitors through the process toward becoming happy customers, no matter what industry you are in.
-Whether you are…
+Every page on your website needs a way to guide visitors through the process toward becoming happy customers, no matter what industry you’re in.